 News & Announcements

-This piece discusses the increasing popularity of at-home genetic testing.
-Christopher Gardner, the Rehnborg Farquhar Professor and a professor of medicine at the Stanford Prevention Research Center and PHS's chair of the Food and Nutrition working group provides comment on this article.
+Milk used to be simple, but not anymore.
+Christopher Gardner, the Rehnborg Farquhar Professor and a professor of medicine at the Stanford Prevention Research Center and PHS's chair of the Food and Nutrition working group cuts through the confusion and clarifies misconceptions about milk.